 For example, you are testing a web application which is hosted on the local environment.
 You will create test cases, keeping in mind that this website is hosted locally.
 But in future, if this website is to be hosted on a live server on the Internet, we should know that beforehand.
 Once we know it, we can rectify that by keeping many values outside our script that can be changed easily.

-For example the URL of the website, the user names, the passwords, the emails and many other things that could be changed with the change in the server.
+For example the URL of the website, the usernames, the passwords, the emails and many other things that could be changed with the change in the server.
 We will keep these changeable values outside of our script (in an excel file or database or a configuration settings file) so that they can be changed easily without having to modify our script.

 Secondly, where our tests will be executed?
 Will they be executed on a VM (Virtual Machine) or on a physical machine?
-If you will use a VM, how many VMs are needed and how much RAM and other processor requirements on each VM is required?
+If you will use a VM, how many VMs are needed and how much RAM and other processor requirements on each VM are required?
 All this need to be answered.

 The important thing to know is – Can we execute the test cases without installing the tool on these VMs?
 Because installing the tool on a VM means buying another license of that tool which will be very expensive.
 For this purpose, some tools give an execution engine which is a stripped down and less expensive version of the tool and it is only used to execute test cases.